 If you take get an esthetic license, you will need to renew every two years, no later than March 31st.
 The fee is currently $50.

 While beauty professionals tend to have a positive job outlook throughout the country, the job outlook is even better in Georgia.
-Between 2010 and 2020, O*Net expects job openings for cosmetology professionals to increase by 27%.
-This is considerably higher than the national average growth rate of 13% (O*Net, 2013).
+Between 2016 and 2026, CareerOneStop expects job openings for cosmetology professionals to increase by 14%.
+This is considerably higher than the national average growth rate of 9% (2020).
 You may be curious about how much money you can earn as a Georgia makeup artist.
 A lot depends on where you work.
 If you work for a salon, spa, or department store, you may earn a base hourly salary and get a set number of hours.
 If you become a freelance makeup artist, your income may differ from week to week.
-O*Net indicates that the average salary for a cosmetology professional is $20,900 per year.
-Their estimates show salaries of $16,400 to $38,200 per year (O*Net, 2013).
+ZipRecruiter indicates that the average salary for a makeup artist in Georgia is $46,024 per year.
 Makeup artists in Georgia do not have to worry about licensure, so you can begin your career once you have the skills and tools needed to serve your customers!
 You may want to look into membership in a local organization, such as Makeup Artists of Atlanta.